 German is said to be among the least difficult languages for English speakers to learn.
 That’s because both languages stem from the same earlier Germanic language.
 In fact, about eighty of the hundred most commonly-used words in English speaking countries are of direct Germanic origin.
 That’s why the English “and” is “und” in German or why “book” in English is “Buch” in German.
 Plus, there are German words we use in English that aren’t just related, but identical: diesel, sauerkraut, poltergeist, angst, kindergarten, hamburger, gesundheit, and many more.

-Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorize the words.
+Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorise the words.
 What makes it effective is that we prepare you to use your new language in the real world.
 So, it’s not just about the features, but what you’re able to do because of them.
-With practice, you’ll be ready to handle any situation with confidence.
+With practise, you’ll be ready to handle any situation with confidence.

 Learn German Words and Phrases

 German is the second-most widely spoken language of the European Union.
 German comes just after English in its popularity in the EU.
 This makes sense when you take into consideration that German is one of the official languages of a number of European countries, including Austria, Belgium, Germany, parts of Italy, Liechtenstein, Luxembourg, Poland, and Switzerland.
 Around the globe, there are more than 229 million German speakers.
 The worldwide use of the German language makes it one of the most popular and practical languages to learn for reasons of business and travel.